 {¶ 43} Inconsistent verdicts, alone, do not violate due process.
-Id.; see also State v.
-D.D.F., 10th Dist.
-Franklin No. 13AP-688, 2014-Ohio-2075, ¶ 18 (recognizing that "the rendering of dissimilar verdicts based purportedly on the same or similar evidence" is not a due process violation).
+Id.; see also same or similar evidence" is not a due process violation).
 Therefore, as long as the jury's verdicts on the felonious assault charges are supported by sufficient evidence, they must remain undisturbed.